 The amount of Mission Assets and Activities and capital is concentrated among a small number of our large members.
 Additionally, the financial industry continues to consolidate and in recent years there has been a systemic trend of financial institutions that are currently ineligible for FHLB membership gaining an increasing market share, especially related to mortgage finance.
 However, the legislative and regulatory environment faced by the FHLBanks has not changed in response to this trend.
 Our members could decrease their Mission Assets and Activities and the amount of their capital stock as a result of merger and acquisition activity or continued loss of market share to ineligible entities.
-At December 31, 2021, one member, U.S. Bank, N.A., held over 14 percent of our Advances and one member PFI, Union Savings Bank, accounted for nearly 25 percent of the outstanding MPP principal balance.
+At December 31, 2022, one member, U.S. Bank, N.A., held over 28 percent of our Advances and one member PFI, Union Savings Bank, accounted for 24 percent of the outstanding MPP principal balance.
 Our business model is structured to be able to absorb sharp changes in Mission Assets and Activities because we can undertake commensurate reductions in liability balances and capital and because of our relatively modest operating expenses.
 However, an extremely large and sustained reduction in Mission Assets and Activities could affect our profitability and ability to pay competitive dividends, as well as, at the FHLBank System level, raise policy questions about the relevance of the FHLBank System in its traditional mission of supporting housing finance.
+Ultimately, our ongoing viability and that of the FHLBank System is subject to the ability to provide sufficient membership value through the combination of products, services and return on investment of capital stock.